-Make a sandwich, wraps, or a kathi roll from the leftover paneer bhurji.
-Just add some green chutney and finely sliced onions inside, for more flavor and a beautiful crunch.
+Make sandwiches, wraps, bread rolls, or kathi rolls from the leftover paneer ki bhurji.
+Add some green chutney and finely sliced onions inside for more flavor and a beautiful crunch.

-You can also stuff it inside a dosa or bread roll.
+You can also stuff the leftover bhurji inside a dosa or bread roll.

 You Might Also Like